jrkwon/oscar/README.md

 ## History

+- 3/11/2021:
+  - Removed unused plugins that are not compatible with Gazebo-11.
+  - Works with Gazebo-11 as well.
+  - Tested in Ubuntu 20.04 and ROS Noetic.
+Only checked basic function and not yet fully tested.
 - 3/06/2021: Version 1.6 released
   - Input can have velocity in addition to image.
 See `config/neural_net [num_input]`.
   - Output can have throttle in addtion to steering angle. `See config/neural_net [num_output]`.